iWinston/javascript-code-protection-example/README.md

 - `npm run bytenode`: compile the `index-obfuscated.js` to `index-obfuscated.jsc`
 - `npm run bytenode:run`: run the `index-obfuscated.jsc`
 - `npm run nodec`: package your Node.js project
-- `npm run build`: package your Node.js project into an executable that is obfuscated and Compiled
+- `npm run build`: package your Node.js project into an executable that is obfuscated and compiled